-A lot of amine formation comes about because of natural breakdown of protein over time and as a result of fermentation.
-So fresh cheeses like cream cheese are low in amines but matured cheese such as cheddar have developed amines.
-The same happens with meat and especially fish.
-Over short periods of time the meat breaks down to amines, so meat that is greater than 2 weeks from slaughter date, or over browned, or cooked for long periods of time (for example > 1 hour), or kept in the fridge will develop amines.
+A lot of amine formation comes about because of natural breakdown of protein over time.
+Fresh cheeses like cream cheese are low in amines but matured cheese such as cheddar contain amines.
+The same happens with meat, especially fish.
+Over short periods of time the meat breaks down to amines, so meat that is not super fresh, or over browned, or cooked for long periods of time (for example > 1 hour 1/2 ), or kept in the fridge for an extended period will develop amines.
 Some meats like pork are naturally high in amines to begin with.
 Fish very easily develops amines so needs to be extremely fresh to be suitable.
 Not many fruits contain amines, most contain salicylates.
-Bananas will increase in amine content as they ripen- so if included in the diet need to be just ripe.
+Bananas is one fruit that does contain amines and will increase in amine content as they ripen- if included in the diet need to be just ripe.

-It is preferable to lightly cook meats, avoid prolonged cooking by limiting cooking time to 1 hour, buy very fresh meats and fish, and freeze raw meat or leftovers no more than 3 weeks.
+It is preferable to lightly cook meats, avoid prolonged cooking time, buy very fresh meats and fish, and avoid extended freezing of fresh raw meat or leftovers.

 Amines are also found in foods such as meat extracts, yeast extracts (think vegemite), wines and chocolate.

 Chocolate is often associated with headaches and migraines in sensitive people and that is due to this particular type of amine specific for cocoa.
-Any foods derived from the cocoa bean or cacao are high in this amine.
 Carob powder is a useful substitute but if using carob solids, watch out for added milk or soy if you are avoiding these.

 whICH foods CONTAIN GLUTAMATES?